 3 (d) "The law on abortion should be changed."

-In your answer you should refer to Christianity.
+In your answer you should refer to Roman Catholic Christianity.

 Question Answer Mark

+Number

-Number Indicative content 6
+3 (d) Indicative content 6

-3 (d) AO2 Reasons for supporting this statement could be: 0
+AO2 Reasons for supporting this statement could be:

-AUZ Christians believe life is sacred, so abortion should be illegal

-Babies can survive before 24 weeks gestation so the time should
+Catholics believe life is sacred, so abortion should be illegal Babies can survive before 24 weeks gestation so the time should

 be reduced

 It should be the mother's right to choose

+To should be the mether singht to should

 Reasons for not supporting this statement could be:

 The law has been democratically agreed

 The law, in practice, allows abortion for all reasons anyway

 The law prevents suffering

 Other approaches are possible and must be marked according to the

 levels.
 If you are unsure of the validity of an answer, it must be sent to

 review.

 Award marks as follows:

-Candidates who do not refer to Christianity in either (i) or (ii) cannot go
+Candidates who do not refer to Roman Catholic Christianity in either (i)

-beyond 3 marks for the whole of (d).
+or (ii) cannot go beyond 3 marks for the whole of (d).

 (i) Own opinion

 1 mark for

 a simple reason

 2 marks for

 a developed reason

 or two simple reasons3 marks for

-• three simple reasons
+three simple reasons

-a simple reason and a developed reason
+a simple reasons a simple reason and a developed reason

 or two developed reasons

 or a fully developed reason

+or a rany developed reason

-(ii) Why some people may disagree with their opinion 1 mark for
+(ii) Why some people may disagree with their opinion

+1 mark for

 a simple reason

 2 marks for

 a developed reason

 or two simple reasons

 3 marks for

 three simple reasons

 a simple reason and a developed reason

 or two developed reasons

 or a fully developed reason